lsst-dm/dmtn-225/README.rst

 DMTN-225
 ========

-The Rubin Science Platform will store various metadata about each user, either created by the Science Platform (such as some identifiers) or collected from the relevant identity provider.
-This document describes the metadata associated with users and its constraints, such as numeric ranges for UIDs and GIDs and valid patterns for usernames and group names.
+Describes the metadata associated with users of the Rubin Science Platform and the sources and constraints of that metadata.

 **Links:**